Montrose Jonas Moses

 Montrose Jonas Moses (September 2, 1878 – March 29, 1934) was an American writer, born in New York, where he graduated from the City College in 1899.

 In the main, his compositions were directed towards children's literature; however, he composed some books for adults, as well.
-Between 1900 and 1910 he was connected editorially with, or was a contributor to, various periodicals: the Literary Digest, the Reader, the Independent, the Book News Monthly.
+Between 1900 and 1921 he was connected editorially with, or was a contributor to, various periodicals: the Literary Digest, the Reader, the Independent, the Book News Monthly, and Hearst's International.
 Besides editing the Green Room Book and the Anglo-American Dramatic Register and making some translations from the French, he wrote: Famous Actor Families in America (1906); Children's Books and Reading (1907); Henrik Ibsen (1908); The Literature of the South (1909); The American Dramatist (1911); Maurice Maeterlinck: A Study (1911).
 He edited Representative Plays by American Dramatists: 1856–1911 (1920).
+In 1933, he was appointed a professor of books at the Barnard School for Boys in New York.

 Moses was a friend of Harry Houdini.

+Moses married Dorothy Herne, a daughter of playwright James A. Herne, in 1911.
+After Dorothy's death in 1921, Moses married Leah Agnes Houghtaling in 1923.

+Moses and his first wife, Dorothy Herne, had a son, Montrose James Moses (1919–2011), who became a professor of anatomy and cell biology at Duke University Medical Center.

+Moses died of a cerebral hemorrhage at his home in New York City on March 29, 1934, after suffering two strokes.